EladOzCohen/eladozcohen.com/content/project/Banking/index.md

 ---

-#Q1
+## Q1

-### Investigating the conversion rate for both the continues and categorical variables in the data set.
-### The goal is to to stop which features are associated with higher conversion rate (note: conversion rate is ### the ratio between the number of sales to leads)
+#### Investigating the conversion rate for both the continues and categorical variables in the data set.The goal is to to stop which features are associated with higher conversion rate (note: conversion rate is the ratio between the number of sales to leads)